rosequ/bigdata2016w/assignment3.md

 ####Question 3.

-query "waterloo stanford OR cheriton AND"
+Query "waterloo stanford OR cheriton AND"

 	8468033	Eurostar